Nkanyisogwane/Data-Analysis-Personal-Projects/Vehicle Sales Performance Dashboard & ETL Pipeline/README.md

   Saves the cleaned and transformed data to a new CSV file, `clean_vehicle_sales.csv`, ready for SQL import.

 > **Note:**
-> While this project achieved a functional cleaning pipeline, I later realized the importance of explicitly handling individual column issues, such as type mismatches or inconsistent formatting.
-For instance, some columns required more specific cleaning (e.g., numeric conversion or string sanitization) to avoid issues during SQL integration.
+> While this project achieved a functional cleaning pipeline, I later realized during the SQL phase that some data type issues had not been fully addressed in Python.
+Specifically, I encountered problems with numeric fields that were still in the wrong format, which required me to use `ROUND` and `CAST` functions in SQL Server to correct the data before analysis.
 >
-> This experience informed improvements in my workflow, which are now implemented in more recent projects and help ensure smoother transitions between Python, SQL, and Power BI stages.
+> This revealed the importance of explicitly identifying which columns need to be cleaned and specifying how each should be handled (e.g., removing characters, converting data types).
+This was a key learning point, and I will apply this structured column-level cleaning approach in all projects going forward to ensure better consistency across Python, SQL, and Power BI stages.

 ### B. Data Storage & Transformation (SQL Server)